pedrotcp/attempts/README.md

 # ATTEMPTS - 𝗔dd 𝗧imestamps 𝗧o 𝗘ach one of 𝗠y 𝗣rint statemen𝗧𝗦

-A very simple yet customizable Python package to add timestamps / date and time to your print statements.
+A simple yet customizable Python package to automatically replace your print statements with timestamped versions.

 It supports replacing the default 'print()', keeping all of its default options, or use the built-in "printt()" command, that accepts all the same arguments as "print()".
 You can also choose to use different colors for your timestamps.